Methods to Block Google Analytics from Tracking You

 1. Installing Google Analytics Opt-Out extension

-Using this official extension is the best way to opt-out from Google Analytics.
+Using this official extension is the best way to opt-out of Google Analytics.
 The main advantage of using the Opt-Out extension is that you can make sure it always works even when Google makes changes to its services.

 However, there are also some downsides to this extension.
 One is that you have to install it on your computer.
 Installing software to stop other software from tracking your activities is not very productive.
 The other disadvantage is that this extension can’t stop Google from knowing about the websites you visit.
 It just blocks sending events to Google Analytics.